 MC1R (Melanocortin 1 Receptor) is a Protein Coding gene.
-Diseases associated with MC1R include melanoma, cutaneous malignant, 5 and uv-induced skin damage.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
-GO annotations related to this gene include G-protein coupled receptor activity and hormone binding.
+Diseases associated with MC1R include Melanoma, Cutaneous Malignant 5 and Skin/Hair/Eye Pigmentation, Variation In, 2.
+Among its related pathways are Signaling by GPCR and Melanocyte Development and Pigmentation.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and hormone binding.
 An important paralog of this gene is MC4R.

 Receptor for MSH (alpha, beta and gamma) and ACTH.
 The activity of this receptor is mediated by G proteins which activate adenylate cyclase.